-Apple iOS 4.1 will not include iPhone 4 proximity sensor fixAlex Wagner - Deputy Managing Editor, News Desk
+Apple iOS 4.1 will not include iPhone 4 proximity sensor fixAlex Wagner - Editorial Director of News and Content

 The iPhone 4's antenna issue is probably the most documented flaw with the new handset, but some users have been experiencing problems with the iPhone 4's proximity sensor, as well.
 At their "Antennagate" event last month, Apple said that a fix for the proximity sensor problems would be coming with the next big update, but that may no longer be true.
 The folks at The Next Web are reporting that, according to an Australian Apple spokesperson, iOS 4.1 will not include the fix for the iPhone 4 proximity sensor problem that some users have been having. iOS 4.1 has been going through its final beta stages, so we should all find out shortly whether or not the fix is in the update.